jamiltron/ray-starter/README.md

 A basic skeleton of a project using Cmake to find [raylib](https://github.com/raysan5/raylib).

 Note that I vendor raylib in here directly just for my ease of use.
-This is currently the 3.0 version built from source.
+This is currently the 3.5 version built from source.
 If you want to supply your own version update it here, or add references in the FindRAYLIB.cmake file.

 ## Building

 `mkdir build; cd build; cmake ..`

+If you're using Visual Studio you'll probably need to right-click on your project solution and set the working directory to wherever your exe gets output to.
+I need to figure out how to set that with CMake.

 ## Dependencies